jogold/cloudstructs/README.md

   using Amazon Textract.
 The extracted text is posted in a thread under the image and gets indexed!

+* [`SslServerTest`](src/ssl-server-test) Test a server/host for SSL/TLS on schedule and
+  get notified when the overall rating is not satisfactory.
+[Powered by Qualys SSL Labs](https://www.ssllabs.com/).

 * [`StateMachineCustomResourceProvider`](src/state-machine-cr-provider) Implement custom
   resources with AWS Step Functions state machines